basic-abc/knotes/dataStructures/binaryTree.md

 ### Application
+- Approach the question by considering all traversal options - BFS (queue - level) or DFS (stack/recursive - preorder, inorder, postorder)
-- Approach binary tree questions by considering the operation order & traversal order - when to apply condition check, when to update answer with valid state
+    - DFS: Consider the operation order & traversal order - when to apply condition check, when to update answer with valid state

 ### Traversal
 #### Preorder